AnonymousAccO-O-O/HybridCAR/Readme.md

 ## Readme

-This repository keeps the artifacts for TACAS'24.
+This repository keeps the artifacts for Hybrid CAR.

 ### Structure